Bioconductor/Contributions/CONTRIBUTING.md

 ## Additional Actions

-To change the repository of your package during the review process:

-1. Edit the first comment in the issue associated with your package.
-Change the Repository: link to point to your new repository.

-1. Post a comment in your issue, tagging your reviewer, indicating that you have changed the repository.

-1. Once the comment is acknowledged, bump the package version in the new repository to trigger a new build.

 To remove an AdditionalPackage: dependency, e.g., because you have identified AnnnotationHub or other resources that make your additional package unnecessary: